Super Monkey Ball: Characters

 The original Monkey Ball arcade cabinet featured three playable characters: the primary protagonist AiAi, his wife MeeMee, and their son Baby, who has traveled back in time from the future; a fourth, AiAi's best friend and former rival GonGon, was added in the game's GameCube port, Super Monkey Ball.
 These four have become the primary characters of the series, appearing in every subsequent title to date.
 Two new characters, the martial artist lemur YanYan and the amnesiac scientist Doctor, were introduced in Super Monkey Ball: Banana Blitz, while another two, athletic trainer Jam and AiAi's archrival Jet, first appeared in Super Monkey Ball: Step & Roll and Super Monkey Ball 3D, respectively.
 Another character was introduced in Super Monkey Ball Banana Rumble named Palette, an adventurer.
 Several games feature unlockable variations of these characters wearing alternate costumes, along with occasional guest playable characters such as Sonic the Hedgehog.
 Some games such as Super Monkey Ball 2 and Super Monkey Ball Adventure have also featured various non-player characters, such as the villainous Dr. Bad-Boon, a scientist from Baby's time who travels to the past to prevent MeeMee from marrying AiAi and take her as his bride.

 Characters from the Super Monkey Ball series have been featured in other Sega titles.
-AiAi has appeared as a playable character in Sonic Riders, Sonic & Sega All-Stars Racing and as upcoming free downloadable content in Sonic Racing: CrossWorlds, while both AiAi and MeeMee make playable appearances in Sega Superstars Tennis and Sonic & All-Stars Racing Transformed.
+AiAi has appeared as a playable character in Sonic Riders, Sonic & Sega All-Stars Racing and as free downloadable content in Sonic Racing: CrossWorlds, while both AiAi and MeeMee make playable appearances in Sega Superstars Tennis and Sonic & All-Stars Racing Transformed.
 AiAi was also featured in Archie Comics' adaptation of Sonic & All-Stars Racing Transformed in issue #45 of Sonic Universe.